 At 9:30 sharp Friday morning, after picking up the two dance teachers and another man from down town, Eric arrives in his dodge van at Isola’s house.

-Isola-small island is a pseudonym in Italian language for her Chinese name Jing Yi which means Tranquility and pleasure.
-She had some other ones such as Jane from her university teachers who were Americans back in China decades ago.
-Isola was recently chosen by herself for her love of latin American cultures and Spanish language, which she has been learning.
-Obviously, small island in Spanish is Isla, yet Isola sounds better and sexier, so she invented a Spanish word and tells and uses it everywhere as a Spanish name which indeed is Italian.
+Isola-small island is a pseudonym in Italian language for her Chinese name Jing Yi which means tranquility and pleasure.
+She had some other ones such as Jane from her university teachers who were American professors back in China decades ago.
+The name Isola was recently chosen by herself for her love of latin American cultures and Spanish language, which she has been learning.
+Obviously, small island in Spanish is Isla, yet Isola sounds better and sexier, so she invented a “Spanish” word and tells and uses it everywhere as a “Spanish” name which indeed is Italian.
 You can see how equally crazy and quirky she is, not giving a shit about what belongs to whom, who should do what and who belongs to where.
-In her mind, things are relative and she sees the essence behind the names and labels, and there is no taboo in her rich mind except the invisible borderlines of tastes, styles and arts.
+In her mind, things are relative and she sees the essence behind the names and labels, and there is no taboo in her lofty Daoist mind except the invisible borderlines of arts in tastes and styles.